marlenebr/caterpillar_crawl/README.md

 ## Getting Started

 First rough implementation: a simple Bug navigated over Tap-input on a small environment.
 The Bug respawns to the middle when touching the sides.

+## Some notes about Performance
+results of a Very Frist Performance Test:
+    - Caterpillar with 400 segments and 200 Snacks in the Scene: 48 FPS
+    - Caterpillar, calculate with Framerate of 25,  with 400 segments, 200 Snacks: 50 FPS
+    - Caterpillar, sprite not animated,  with 400 segments, 200 Snacks: 50 FPS

+    Snacks with Hitboxes perform very badly when they are a lot!!